thoslin/UnofficialLTTNotifierExtension/README.md

 * A supported browser to test on.
 * A text or code editor.
 We recommend [Atom](https://atom.io) or [VS Code](https://code.visualstudio.com).
 * A Git client.
 We use [GitHub Desktop](https://desktop.github.com).
-* A Linus Tech Tips Forum Account (Optional) - Required for some features.
+* A Linus Tech Tips Forum Account (Optional) - Required for most features.

 ## To Do
 * Create popup UI